By Jamie Roberts

 Your Project Manager will be assisting the Project Owner with issues, so you need a problem solver here.

 The super end-users can be described as the most versatile players in this squad, and arguably the most critical team members to the long-term success of your solution.
-In our recent report, we learnt 52% of end users were involved in a NetSuite ERP implementation.
+In our recent report, we learned 52% of end users were involved in a NetSuite ERP implementation.

 The end-users are a team of internal employees brought in to represent the different departments in the business.
 They will champion the use of the ERP system throughout the business and help drive user adoption post-implementation.